alexUXUI/Comparing-Federation-Implementations/README.md

 Handles runtime execution management.

-Measured by:
+Consists of the following steps:

-3.a) Runtime Control: Managing and controlling the loading, access, and execution of federated dependencies 3.b) Runtime Extension: Extending the runtime with plugins and custom behaviors
+- 3.a) Runtime Control: Managing and controlling the loading, access, and execution of federated dependencies
+- 3.b) Runtime Extension: Extending the runtime with plugins and custom behaviors

 ### 3.a) Runtime Control Step